 Mayer, Anne-Sophie; Strunk, Kim Simon; Ihl, Andreas; and Fiedler, Marina, "Evading Career Barriers in Traditional Work Settings through Micro-Task Crowdsourcing arrangements" (2020).
-Research Papers.
-91.
+In Proceedings of the 28th European Conference on Information Systems (ECIS), An Online AIS Conference, June 15-17, 2020.

 When commenting on articles, please be friendly, welcoming, respectful and abide by the AIS eLibrary Discussion Thread Code of Conduct posted here.